Anal fissure experiences

 Managing a fissure at work

-A composite experience of what it is like to work through an anal fissure — sitting pain, bathroom strategy, medication at work, the question of disclosure, and what people found that helped.
+A composite experience of what it is like to work through an anal fissure — sitting pain, bathroom strategy, medication at work, the question of disclosure.

 Read preview →